-How Do We Go From “Seeing Each Other” To “Committed Relationship”
+How Do I Take This From “Seeing Each Other” to “Committed Relationship?”

 I have been dating someone for about 4 months.
 All is great, we have fun and have a wonderful connection.
 We plan dates in the future and get excited to see each other.
 But he hasn’t called me his girlfriend though.